makentenza/casl-ansible/docs/PROVISIONING_AWS.md

       redhatcop/installer-aws
 ```

-**TODO:** Using and existing VPC or maintaining the created VPC is not supported yet.
+**TODO:** Using an existing VPC or maintaining the created VPC is not supported yet.

-> **Note:** While deleting an AWS Cluster, the `delete_vpc` variable must be set to `true` in order to remove the VPC used with the cluster.
-Check role [README](../roles/manage-aws-infra/README.md) for further information.